-Deep down, I think many kids are looking for something more meaningful and challenging than what they are experiencing.
+Deep down, I think many kids are looking for something more meaningful, real, and challenging than what they are experiencing.
 I think they are looking for a real sense of competence and ownership over their own lives.
-But they are growing up controlled, overprotected, and anxious because of it.
+But they are growing up overmanaged, oversupported, and anxious because of it.